Chia-Network/chia-docs/docs/guides/cat/cr-cat-tutorial.md

 ### Sending from the CLI

-As a reminder, in the Auhtorized Provider's wallet, the `Wallet ID` of the CR-CAT is `5`:
+As a reminder, in the Authorized Provider's wallet, the `Wallet ID` of the CR-CAT is `5`:

 ```bash
 CAT 3ba9e16dca39f3fb...: